onfleet/pyonfleet/README.md

 }
 ```

-You can also opt in to not store your API key here and include it on every request:
+You can also opt in to not store your API key here and pass it as param to `Onfleet`:
 ```python
 from onfleet import Onfleet